-The DSL-502T uses a HTML-based web interface for setup and management.
+The DSL-504T uses an HTML-based web interface for setup and management.
 The web configuration manager may be accessed using any operating system capable of running web browser software, including Windows 98 SE, Windows ME, Windows 2000, and Windows XP.
 The D-Link Click'n Connect Utility will only work with a Windows operating system.